nmkpaleo/nmk-cms/docs/admin/dashboard.md

 - The same creation shortcut is available for ad-hoc preparation entries.

 ### Collection managers
 - The card shows the accession creation shortcuts at the top.
-If the user lacks an active series, an informative message replaces the buttons.
+The **Generate batch** button appears for both superusers and collection managers, but it is disabled for collection managers who already have an active accession number series (superusers can always generate a new batch).
+Managers who do not have an active series see the button enabled plus a note that no active range currently exists.
 - The grid below contains three columns: unassigned accessions, the user’s latest accessions (with last activity timestamps), and the embedded quality-control queue partial.

 ### Interns